HST means Hypertrophy Specific Training and emerged from research in the field of muscle cell stimulation and the mechanisms of cell hypertrophy.

 To conclude, the HST training provides another great method to stimulate muscle growth.

-As it is with all training methods, they all have their own and often just slightly altered system but nevertheless work quite well.
+As it is with all training methods, they all have their own and often just slightly altered system.

 This program offers a time-efficient approach for all among yourselves who want to build muscle but either do not have or do not want to dedicate too much time to it.

-Full body workout with 3 sessions per week is definitely feasible for all of you, whether student, full-time employed or busy businessmen.
+Full body workout with 3 sessions per week is definitely feasible for all of you, whether student, full-time employed or diligent businessmen.

 At the end of the day, it’s your life.
-If you don’t want to put effort, time and research into your body, then don’t.
+If you don’t want to put in that effort, time and research, then don’t.

-That’s our vision.
-We want to help you to reach your whether athletic, spiritual or performance goals.
+And that’s our vision.
+We want to help you to reach your whether athletic, mindfulness or performance oriented goals.

-We can only show and present your systems, approaches and ways how it CAN be done.
-There is no ‘sample solution’ for all of you.
+We can only show and present you approved systems, approaches and ways how it CAN be done.
+There is no ‘sample solution’ for everything.

 Then take small pieces of all the systems, approaches and hints and tailor your own unique system.